tylergel/quotes/README.md

 # Quotes
-This application is quoting software written in CakePHP.
+This application is quoting software written in CakePHP